 If the deer eat the whole plant, then there is nothing left.
 However, if only a part of the plant is ingested, which rarely happens, you can grow another.
 Remove the damaged plant and use fertilizers frequently to make the plant grow.

 Where do mule deer prefer to live?

 Mule deer live in remote areas and prefer to live in the wilderness.
-They require ample space to find the adequate amount of food needed for their survival.
+They require ample space to find the adequate food needed for survival.
 Those living in rocky mountains migrate downhill during winter to find food.
 In summer, they live in rocky mountains on elevated areas.